 Here are the instructions for Making a Hula Hoop.
 They include a brief explanation of the three most common types of tubing people use to create one.
 If you think you need more detailed instructions for creating a hula hoop, take a look at How to Make Your Own Hula Hoop, and see how they designed their hoop using irrigation tubing.

 Want another fun idea for creating a hula hoop?
-I found this Snap Together Hula Hoop that children can work on building before using!
+I found this Snap Together Hula Hoop (affiliate link) that children can work on building before using!
 This type of hoop makes it easy to transport and adds another element of motor skills while building and deconstructing.

 more outdoor fun